userspace-xdp/userspace-xdp/bench/paper.md

 ## use cases

-- Pre-stack filtering / processing, Flow sampling, monitoring.
+- `XDP_PASS`: Pre-stack filtering / processing, Flow sampling, monitoring.
-- traffic redirects, load balancers and firewalls
+- `XDP_TX`: traffic redirects, load balancers, firewalls and monitoring.
+We have
+  - xdping: use xdp as ping(ICMP) server
+  - xdp_map/xdp_map_access: use map to summary the length or count incoming packets
+  - xdp_observer/dump traffic: observe the incoming packets and using ring buffer to print the packet and it's content to userspace.
+  - xdp load-balancer: a simple load balancer
+  - xdp_firewall: a simple black list firewall
+  - xdp_adjust_tail: modify pkt too long for ICMP pkt

 ## Optimize approaches and results